 His agents get to focus on selling, (what they do best), and Luke gets to focus on scaling his business.

-If you’re serious about scaling your business in 2019, then you need to start taking advantage of the hyperlocal marketing opportunities available on Zillow.
+If you’re serious about scaling your business, then you need to start taking advantage of the hyperlocal marketing opportunities available on Zillow.

 You can sponsor targeted local listings, get prime placement in the agent finder, home valuations, and more.

 See what’s available in your zip code below.

 2. Schedule Email and Text Messages to Your Nurturing Clients

 Are you still sending every single email and text messages to your clients, one at a time?
 If so, I’ve got some really good news for you.

 Many of the messages we’re sending to clients still in the nurturing stage of their journey are designed to keep you top of mind.
 Rather than sucking up your time every single day, using a CRM like CINC allows you to schedule these messages to be sent at just the right time, allowing you to focus your precious time on clients that are ready to close.”